DanialArab/MLOPS/README.md

 ![](https://github.com/DanialArab/images/blob/main/MLOPS/ML%20project%20steps.png?raw=true)

-In this course we will focus on the second (train) and third step (deploy).
+In this course we will focus on the second (train) and third step (operate).

 <a name="5"></a>